devdekunle/Printf/README.md

-Simulation of the C printf function.
+Simulation of the C printf function./group project

 FORMAT SPECIFIERS AND THEIR DESCRIPTION